Sultonov-557/nix2/README.md

 ### ✨ Features

 *   **Flavor System:** Instantly change your system's entire aesthetic.
 From `catppuccin`'s cozy pastels to `macos`'s sleek minimalism, there's a Flavor for every mood.
-*   **Graphical ISO Installer:** Boot into a live Hyprland environment with a beautiful GUI installer powered by Calamares.
 *   **Built on Nix:** Leverage the power, reproducibility, and reliability of NixOS.
 *   **Modular & Lightweight:** The base system is minimal.
 You only get what you need.
 *   **Community-Driven:** Create and share your own Flavors with the community.